mag-noise/magscreen/doc/install.md

 Twinleaf magnetometers are serial devices which are typically connected to the host computer via USB-to-Serial adapters.
 After connecting a USB cable to the host computer, end-user programs can communicate with the sensors via the standard ports COM1, COM2, etc. (Windows) or /dev/ttyUSB0, /dev/ttyUSB1, etc. (Linux).
 This works well enough, but end-user programs do not know which comm port corresponds to which physical sensor in your apparatus.
-On Linux this confusion may be eliminated by:
+On Linux this confusion may be eliminated
+by:

-1. Using the converter boxes have been numbered (0 to 3) in permanent marker
+1. Using the converter boxes have been numbered (0 to 3) in permanent marker.

-2. Installing the included [99-twinleaf-usb.rules](etc/99-twinleaf-usb.rules) udev file
+2. Installing the included [99-twinleaf-usb.rules](etc/99-twinleaf-usb.rules) udev file.

-The `rules` file maps the serial number in each adaptor as follows:
+The `rules` file maps adapter names and serial numbers as follows:

    * Adapter 0 (Serial DT04H6OF) --> /dev/ttyTL0
    * Adapter 1 (Serial DT04H6OX) --> /dev/ttyTL1